-The giving and receiving of cash is prohibited.
+The giving and receiving of cash are prohibited.

-It is of vital importance that the possibility of you being deemed by others to have been influenced in making a business decision, as a result of accepting such hospitality, should be avoided at all costs, for your own protection.
+It is of vital importance that the possibility of you being deemed by others to have been influenced in making a business decision, because of accepting such hospitality, should be avoided at all costs, for your own protection.